Challenges in Financial Reporting for ERP Customers

-In fact, this is one of the complaints we hear most often from ERP customers who come to us looking for a solution.
-They struggle with consolidations, eliminations, revaluations and other statutory adjustments needed to comply with local-GAAP, IFRS, and other global financial reporting standards.
-If they’re running multiple companies with different ERP systems and charts of accounts, the problem gets even more challenging.
-Add multiple currencies to the mix, and financial reporting gets downright complicated.
+This is a prevalent complaint among ERP customers seeking a solution.
+They encounter difficulties with consolidations, eliminations, revaluations, and other statutory adjustments necessary to adhere to local-GAAP, IFRS, and other global financial reporting standards.
+If they manage multiple companies with distinct ERP systems and charts of accounts, the challenge becomes even more complex.
+Introduce multiple currencies into the equation, and financial reporting becomes exceedingly complicated.

 #1: Financial Reports are Fundamentally Different

 General-purpose report writing tools, like BI products, struggle to manage irregularities in financial reports, such as irregular account sequencing.
 A robust financial report writer allows users to define custom row definitions that align precisely with their specific requirements, providing flexibility and ease in the process.

 #2: Multi-ERP Reporting Requires a Lot of Heavy Lifting

 ERP vendors typically lack tools for reporting across different systems.
 In a scenario where a company uses multiple ERPs like SAP S4/HANA, SAP Business One, Plex, and a locally developed ERP, data normalization is necessary due to varying charts of accounts and accounting periods.
 To create unified financial reports, a robust financial consolidation tool is essential, automating the harmonization of data by mapping accounts to a standard and accommodating different calendars without additional user input.